ibm-cloud-docs/cis/about-rule-sets.md

 Entry point rulesets are abstracted away when using the {{site.data.keyword.cis_short_notm}} UI.
 They are required to deploy and override rulesets when using the API, CLI, SDK, or Terraform.
 {: note}

 An entry point ruleset contains a list of ordered rules that run in a phase at the instance or zone level.
 This ruleset is an entry point for all rules executed in a phase.
-Some of these rules may run other rulesets.
+Some of these rules might run other rulesets.

 Each phase has, at most, one entry point ruleset at the instance level and at the zone level.